-Let's first start by going through a rundown of everything we've learned so far about the CRM Ready model.
-The CRM Ready model is an aspirational goal that Fullscope has for our customers.
+Let's first start by going through a rundown of everything we've learned so far about the High Performing Organization (HPO) model.
+The HPO model is an aspirational goal that Fullscope has for our customers.
 We want our clients to utilize this because it has been fashioned after other companies who have been the most successful in CRM.
-We work to move everyone that comes on board with us towards the CRM Ready model because it works.
+We work to move everyone that comes on board with us towards the HPO model because it works.

-As a quick recap, the CRM Ready model can be divided into three parts:
+As a quick recap, the High Performing Organization model can be divided into three parts:

 - The first is the organizational structure to support the CRM initiative